Sean Millington

-Sean Millington (born February 1, 1968) is a former Canadian Football League fullback and currently does colour commentary for the CFL’s website and the CBC.
+Sean Millington (born February 1, 1968) is a Canadian former professional football fullback in the Canadian Football League (CFL).
+He currently does colour commentary for the CFL’s website and the CBC.
 He has also acted in several movies and television shows.

-Before the CFL
+Amateur career

 In 1984, Millington was a student at Carson Graham Secondary School.
 The rugby season had changed from fall to spring, so he decided to try out for football.
 The coach took notice of his size and suggested he start out as an offensive lineman.
 The following year Millington convinced the coach to let him try out at running back.

 After high school Millington attended Simon Fraser University, playing with the Simon Fraser Clan.
 After he graduated, he was trying out for the New York Giants.
 During those tryouts Millington was quoted in an interview with SLAM!
 Sports in August, 2006, that the best advice that he ever received was from then Giants head coach Bill Parcells, who told him that "he was a diamond in the rough and that he needed to get more experience."
 Parcells then advised Millington to get that experience in the Canadian Football League and work hard there and things would work out.
 Millington replied that Parcells was right.

-CFL career
+Professional career

-Millington played as fullback in the CFL for 12 years with the Edmonton Eskimos, the Winnipeg Blue Bombers and the British Columbia Lions before his retirement in 2002.
+Millington played fullback in the CFL for 12 years with the Edmonton Eskimos, the Winnipeg Blue Bombers and the British Columbia Lions before his retirement in 2002.

-When Millington was playing for the Edmonton Eskimos, he rushed for 225 yards on 29 carries in a game against the visiting Saskatchewan Roughriders on October 30, 1999.
-He was at that time the most recent Canadian fullback to rush over 200 yards in a game, until Jesse Lumsden was able to rush for 211 yards against the Winnipeg Blue Bombers on August 3, 2007.
+While playing for the Edmonton Eskimos, he rushed for 225 yards on 29 carries in a game against the visiting Saskatchewan Roughriders on October 30, 1999.
+He was the most recent Canadian fullback to rush for over 200 yards in a game, until Jesse Lumsden was rushed for 211 yards against the Winnipeg Blue Bombers on August 3, 2007.

-However, most of Millington's accomplishments were with the B.C.
-Lions - who he played with the most in those 12 years (1991–97, 2000–02).
-He was known in the league as the "Diesel."
-With the Lions organization, Millington was a two-time Grey Cup champion and was named the Grey Cup's Most Valuable Canadian in the 88th Grey Cup game in 2000.
+Most of Millington's accomplishments were with the B.C.
+Lions - whom he played with the most in those 12 years (1991–97, 2000–02).
+He was known as the "Diesel."
+With the Lions Millington was a two-time Grey Cup champion and was named the Grey Cup's Most Valuable Canadian in the 88th Grey Cup game in 2000.
 In that same year, Millington rushed for 1010 yards on 156 carries and ran for 6 touchdowns, while sharing the backfield duties with import Robert Drummond.
-He was only the 5th Canadian to accomplish this milestone.
+He was only the 6th Canadian to rush for a thousand yards in a season.

-In his other accomplishments with the Lions, Millington was named CFL West Division All-Star - five times; CFL All-Star - three times; CFL Most Outstanding Canadian Player in the West Division - three times; CFL's Most Outstanding Canadian Award - two times; and was named as BC Lions's nominee for the league's Most Outstanding Canadian - four times, before his retirement.
+Other accomplishments with the Lions include Millington being named CFL West Division All-Star five times; CFL All-Star three times; CFL Most Outstanding Canadian Player in the West Division three times; CFL's Most Outstanding Canadian Award two times; and he was named as BC Lions's nominee for the league's Most Outstanding Canadian four times.